BWNC-code/PP5-Backend/TESTING.md

 - Validation of the follower count and follower list integrity.
 - Tests to ensure proper functionality of the API in scenarios like mutual following and follower retrieval.

+### Categories App

+- Tests to verify that a category can be created and retrieved

 #### Automated Testing Results

 ### Manual Testing